f5devcentral/vscode-f5/README.md

 ---

-## Client side extension debugging
+## Client-side extension debugging

 ### Developer Debugger

-VScode has a built in debugger very much like Chrome.
-This can be used to gain insight to what is happening when things don't respond as expected.
+VScode has a built-in debugger very much like Chrome.
+This can be used to gain insight into what is happening when things don't respond as expected.

 If you are having issues, it may be best to start here and capture the output as described below:

-- In the main VSCode window, along the top, select **Help**, then **Toggle Developer Tools**, select the **Console** tab.
+- In the main VSCode window, along the top, select **Help**, then **Toggle Developer Tools**, and select the **Console** tab.
   - Then, explore the requests and responses to see if there are any areas of concern
-    - Expand some of the objects by clicking the little triangle next to the obejct under a request or response to inspect
+    - Expand some of the objects by clicking the little triangle next to the object under a request or response to inspect

 If needed, **right-click** on an entry, then select **save-as** to save the log including expanded objects to a file.
 This can be used for troubleshooting

 <!-- ![vscode debugging console](./README_docs/images/vscodeDebugConsole_5.20.2020.PNG) -->
 <img src="./README_docs/images/vscodeDebugConsole_5.20.2020.PNG" alt="drawing" width="80%"/>

-This mainly catches logs send through the console.log(''), which should typically be for development.
+This mainly catches logs sent through the console.log(''), which should typically be for development.

 ## installing vsix

-The recommended way to get this extension is to install from the Microsoft VScode extension marketplace or from within VSCode directly, under the extensions activity bar view on the left.
+The recommended way to get this extension is to install it from the Microsoft VScode extension marketplace or from within VSCode directly, under the extensions activity bar view on the left.

 If you still need to install from vsix, they can be downloaded under the 'release' tab above: <https://github.com/f5devcentral/vscode-f5/releases>